Beverly Hills Cop: Plot

 Axel Foley is a plainclothes Detroit police detective whose latest unauthorized sting operation goes sour when two uniformed officers intervene, resulting in a high-speed chase through the city that causes widespread damage.
-Axel's superior, Inspector Douglas Todd, reprimands him for his reckless behavior and threatens to fire him unless he changes his ways.
+Axel's superior, Inspector Douglas Todd, reprimands Axel and informs him that despite his potential to be a great detective, Axel's reckless behavior will cost him his job if it continues.
+Todd then sends Axel home.

 Axel arrives at his apartment to find it has been broken into by his childhood friend, Michael "Mikey" Tandino.
 Mikey had done prison time for a car theft the pair had committed in their youth, but has since landed a job as a security guard in Beverly Hills thanks to mutual friend Jenny Summers.
 Mikey reveals he has some German bearer bonds but does not explain how he obtained them.
 Returning to the apartment after going to a bar, Axel and Mikey are taken by surprise by two men, Zack and Casey, who knock Axel unconscious, confront Mikey about the bonds, and murder him.

-Inspector Todd refuses to assign Axel to Mikey's murder investigation.
-Axel uses the guise of taking vacation time to travel to Beverly Hills to solve the crime himself.
-Inspector Todd allows Axel to take his vacation but also warns Axel he will be fired should he investigate Mikey’s murder.
-Jenny learns about Mikey's ties to Victor Maitland, owner of the art gallery that employs her.
-Axel goes in disguise to Maitland's office to question him about Mikey, but is ejected by Maitland's bodyguards and arrested.
-Beverly Hills Police Department Lieutenant Andrew Bogomil assigns Sergeant John Taggart and Detective Billy Rosewood to follow Axel, who humiliates them by disabling their car's exhaust with a banana.
-Rosewood and Taggart's dislike of Axel changes to mutual respect when they co-operatively foil a robbery at a striptease bar.
+Due to Axel's close friendship with Mikey, and another detective already being assigned to Mikey's murder, Inspector Todd forbids Axel from assisting with the case.
+Axel asks to go on vacation, which Todd allows, but he warns Axel that if he tries to get involved with the Tandino case, he will be fired.
+Under the guise of vacation, Axel travels to Beverly Hills to investigate Mikey's murder.
+Jenny tells Axel about Mikey's ties to Victor Maitland, owner of the art gallery she works for.
+Axel goes to Maitland's office to question him about Mikey, but is ejected by Maitland's bodyguards and arrested.

+Axel meets Beverly Hills Police Department Lieutenant Andrew Bogomil, as well as Detective Billy Rosewood and Sergeant John Taggart.
+Bogomil tells Axel that he has spoken with Inspector Todd and reminds Axel of Todd's warning about investigating the Tandino murder.
+Bogomil then assigns Billy and Taggart to follow Axel, who humiliates them with various pratfalls, including one that disables their car's exhaust with bananas.
+Billy and Taggart's initial dislike of Axel changes to mutual respect when they cooperatively foil a robbery at a strip club.